tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_rpi.md

 You can use
 [ARM GCC toolchains](https://github.com/tensorflow/tensorflow/tree/master/third_party/toolchains/embedded/arm-linux)
-with Bazel to build an armhf shared library which is compatibile with Raspberry Pi 2, 3 and 4.
+with Bazel to build an armhf shared library which is compatible with Raspberry Pi 2, 3 and 4.

 Note: The generated shared library requires glibc 2.28 or higher to run.